Free Economy Shipping Orders $50+

 Blue Nose Parents Doesn’t Mean Blue Nose Puppies

 The blue coloring of their nose is a recessive gene, and even when both parents have blue noses, there is a chance some of their puppies won’t.
-If you’re looking for a Blue Nose Pit Bull with a blue nose, you want to know what the puppy’s grandparents look like along with their parents.
+If you’re looking for a Blue Nose Pitbull puppy with a blue nose, you want to know what the puppy’s grandparents looked like as well.

 They are Affectionate

-One of the best benefits of having a blue nose pit bull as a pet is that they are affectionate creatures.
+One of the best benefits of having a Blue Nose Pitbull as a pet is that they are affectionate creatures.
 In fact, they are considered to be one of the most loving types of dogs in the world.
-They love to be around people and cuddle with their owners.
-Because of this, they are great dogs to have with kids, although make sure to always keep an eye on your dog when they are around kids.
-Your pet might be overly affectionate which could accidentally hurt a kid.
+Because of this, they are great dogs to have with kids and are often called nanny dogs.
+Although, it's always a good idea to monitor young kids around any dog breed.

 blue nose pitbull

-Thanks to their muscular build, pit bulls are very athletic.
-These dogs love to run, play, and explore, making them a good pet for those who want a dog that can be active with them.
+Thanks to their muscular build, Pit Bulls are very athletic.
+These dogs love to run, play, and explore, making them good pets for those who want a dog that can be active with them.
 In fact, these dogs are so full of energy that you’ll need to make sure they get plenty of exercise.
 Otherwise, they might become a little restless.

 They are Loyal